Make Your Month-by-Month Birding Resolutions

-You'll have your own "big year" when you make these birding resolutions your goal.
+You'll have your own big year when you make these birding resolutions your goal.
 Join the Christmas bird count, learn bird calls, grow birdseed and more.

 It’s time to spread your wings!
 Make this your best birding year ever by setting these birding resolutions and keeping them, one month at a time.
 Get ready to learn, explore, and spot birds in ways you’ve never imagined.